chris-bailey/spring-boot-thymeleaf-heroku-template/README.md

 #Spring Boot + Thymeleaf + Heroku Template#
 This template has been designed to be used in conjunction with [JHipster](https://jhipster.github.io/) **version 2.6.0** to enable rapid development of Spring Boot + Thymeleaf applications that are fully deployable to Heroku.
-The template's features have been fully documented in the [Spring Boot + Thymeleaf + Heroku Template](http://chrisbaileydeveloper.com/projects/spring-boot-thymeleaf-heroku-template/) web page on my website.

 ###Technology Stack###
 - Spring Boot, no-xml Spring MVC 4 web application for Servlet 3.0 environment